JJFrampton/projects-scraper-n64-controller/README.md

 # N64 Controller Availability Notifier (Site Scraper)

-## Intention
+## Description
 This project is designed to watch a site for changes to the html elements on the page.
-Changes are determined by a loose regex match to any part of the element.
+Changes are determined by a failing (loose) regex match, targeting any part of the element.
 If changes are found then an email notification is sent out along with a link to the site and the changed elements.

 ## Install
 ```